seho0808/legacy_blog/gcd&lcm.md

 Since $a \geq b$ was a premise for $gcd$, $floor(a/b)\geq1$.

-If we look at the equation (1), we realize that $a$ and $b$ are the first pair to be processed in the iteration, and $b$ and $a\%b$ is the second pair to be processed.
+If we look at the equation (1), we realize that $a$ and $b$ are the first pair to be processed in the iteration, and $b$ and $a\%b$ are the second pair to be processed.
 If we call $a$ as $k_{n}$ and $b$ as $k_{n-1}$ and
-$a\%b$ as $k_{n-2}$ where $n$ is assumed to be the iteration count required to make a zero, we can see a pattern that looks like fibonacci sequence.
+$a\%b$ as $k_{n-2}$ where $n$ is assumed to be the iteration count required to make $gcd(a, b)$ zero, we can see a pattern that looks like a fibonacci sequence.
 We basically add two terms to get the next one.
 However, since $floor(a/b)\geq1$, we see that